baloo/nixos-firmware/README.md

 We'd need to store all appliances endorsement keys to make sure those are the one we shipped.
 This could be done either on TOFU or at CCI during staging (with another key, only they have access to).

+### Multiple signatures with build reproducibility

+If we get the firmware fully build-reproducible, we can ship firmware with two signatures provided by two independant build chains.
+Should those build be controlled by diferrent teams, this should offer some resistance to supply chain tempering and would benefit auditability of our firmware images.

+This multi signature check can be implemented in the rust shim.